treesouth/AndroidLibrary/README.md

 :-----------: | :-----------: | :-----------:
 [ListViewAnimations](https://github.com/nhaarman/ListViewAnimations) | An Android library which allows developers to easily add animations to ListView items.|![img](./art/ListViewAnimations.gif)
 [android-swipelistview](https://github.com/47deg/android-swipelistview) | An Android List View implementation with support for drawable cells and many other swipe related features.|![img](./art/android-swipelistview.png)
+[JazzyListView](https://github.com/twotoasters/JazzyListView) | JazzyListView is an extension of ListView designed to animate list item views as they become visible.| None

 ###### <a name="viewpager">ViewPager